jasp-stats/jaspAudit/inst/help/auditClassicalNumberBunching.md

 - Explanatory Text: When checked, enables explanatory text in the analysis to help interpret the procedure and the statistical results.
   - Confidence: The confidence level used in the explanatory text.

+#### Report
-#### Tables
+- Tables
   - Assumption checks: This table shows the correlation between the integer portions of the numbers and their decimal counterparts.
 To meet the required assumptions for this procedure, this correlation must be non-existent.
 This table also displays the correlation between the samples of the two simulation runs (average frequency and entropy).
   - Frequency table: Produces a table containing the count and the percentage for every unique value in the data set.

-#### Plots
+- Plots
   - Observed vs. expected: Produces a histogram of the expected average frequencies and / or entropy vs. the observed average frequency and / or entropy.
   - Histogram: Produces a histogram with a single bin for each observed value.

-#### Advanced Options
+#### Advanced
 - Number of samples: The number of samples to use for simulating the p value.
 - Seed: Selects the seed for the random number generator in order to reproduce results.